selma-m/selma-m.github.io/index.md

 <h1>Welcome!</h1>

 <h2>About Me</h2>
-<p>Hi!
-Hello!
+<p>Hello!
 I am a senior at Yale studying applied mathematics with a concentration in machine learning.
 I am lucky to be advised by Smita Krishnaswamy and Ian Adelstein.
 Currently, my research interests lie in manifold learning and physics-informed machine-learning models.
 </p>

 ...